Kotlin/dokka/docs/topics/dokka-plugins.md

 }
 ```

 > * Built-in plugins (like HTML and Javadoc) are always applied automatically.
-You only configure them and do not need dependencies for them.
+You only configure them and do not need to declare dependencies on them.
 >
 > * When documenting multi-module projects (multi-project builds), you need to [share Dokka configuration and plugins across subprojects](dokka-gradle.md#multi-project-configuration).
 >